Yash-10/merger_non-interacting-galaxies/CNN/README.md

 3. The file `CNN_downsample_2.ipynb` applies downsampling as a part of `transforms`, instead of applying it as a part of the model.
 This achieves 94.72% test accuracy.
 Although there is only a slight improvement compared to the results in `CNN_downsample.ipynb`, it implies ~50 images more are correctly classified.
 4. The file `CNN_only_conv_relu.ipynb` uses the approach of applying `conv-relu-dropout` (in that order) till the image size becomes 1X1 at the end.
 However, the test set accuracy could only reach ~84.24%.

-There is a hope of smart interpolators to help CNNs ignore "background" objects and learn patterns in merger and non-interacting galaxies.
+There is a hope to use smart interpolators to help CNNs ignore "background" objects and learn patterns in merger and non-interacting galaxies.
+However, over-preprocessing could confuse CNNs.